SENTINEL: A Multi-Level Formal Framework for Safety Evaluation of Foundation Model-based Embodied Agents: Safety Constraints

 This procedure makes constraint generation both systematic and extensible: users may expand the safety database with additional categories or override defaults to reflect domain-specific interests.
 Similarly, because the approach relies only on object properties and general safety templates, it can be applied to any simulation platform or dataset (e.g., VirtualHome, AI2-THOR/ALFRED) as long as object metadata is available.

 In the following sections, we illustrate this process by presenting a subset of the general LTL templates used in our experiments, instantiated with objects drawn from these benchmark environments.
 In the following, we give a subset of safety constraints created.
 For a full list of safety constraints, please refer to our code space.
-Noted that, user can customized their own safety constraints based on
+Note that users can customize their own safety constraints based on the specific tasks and requirements.